Rani (2025 film)

 Rani (රාණි) is a 2025 Sri Lankan Sinhalese biographical drama thriller film directed by Asoka Handagama and produced by Subaskaran Allirajah for Lyca Productions.
 Rani is the debut production of Lyca Productions Lanka and the first film released by the company in the Sri Lankan cinema industry.
-It stars Swarna Mallawarachchi in the lead titular role along with Rehan Amaratunga, Sanath Gunathilake, Sajitha Anthony, Bimal Jayakody, Ashan Dias, Mayura Kanchana and Rithika Kodithuvakku made supportive roles.
+It stars Swarna Mallawarachchi in the lead titular role along with Rehan Amaratunga, Sanath Gunathilake, Sajitha Anthony, Bimal Jayakody, Ashan Dias, Mayura Kanchana and Rithika Kodithuvakku appeared in supporting roles.
 The film is based on the life story of Richard de Zoysa, a journalist, writer, human rights activist and actor, who was abducted and killed on February 18, 1990.
 After the abduction, his mother doctor Manorani Saravanamuttu made a challenging journey, seeking justice for her son's death.

 Rani released on 30 January 2025 in theaters to positive reviews from critics. praised for its soundtrack, cinematography and performance of Swarna Mallawarachchi and the cast.

 As of 15 March 2025, the production company confirmed that the film had grossed LKR 250 million (Worldwide), making it one of the highest-grossing films in 2025 and in Sri Lankan cinema history.